Outsourcing vs offshoring: Key differences explained

 Loss of control

-When a company outsources to an external team, it inevitably loses some control over how the work is being conducted.
+When a company outsources tasks to an external team, it inevitably loses some control over how the work is being conducted.
 This could lead to poor communication and visibility between the company and the team, potentially undermining the success of the whole project.

 Hidden costs